 He’s karate chopping through student loans and credit card debt by selling items on eBay, selling t-shirts, and freelancing writing.

-He does all of this while holding down a full-time job (and traveling a lot which I’m quite jealous of.)
+The kicker is… He does all of this while holding down a full-time job (and traveling a lot which I’m quite jealous of.)

 The cool thing about his eBay side hustle is that it’s something that doesn’t require a special skill and he makes a few extra hundred dollars from it every month.